-At FSSI “sustainability” is more than just a trendy buzzword.
+At FSSI, Sustainable Printing is more than just a trendy buzzword.
 It’s a highly regarded precept upon which corporate policies, practices and responsibility initiatives are built, and a goal toward which we perpetually strive.

 There are many reasons why companies say they are committed to environmental sustainability.
-Put simply, we’re committed to preserving the environment because human beings live and work in it, and the air, water, land, oceans, forests, and agricultural areas around us can benefit–or suffer–from our presence.
+Put simply, we’re committed to preserving the environment because human beings live and work in it, and the air, water, land, oceans, forests, and agricultural areas around us can benefit–or suffer–from our sustainable printing practices.

 This generation is certainly not the first to warn of the economic and environmental consequences of depleting natural resources.
 However, the availability of information that ties together our society, the economy, and the environment is producing a new “responsibility” paradigm–one that recognizes the essential role both individuals and companies now play in the preservation and sustainability of natural resources.